16 Struggles You’ll Relate to If You Grew Up as an Only Child

 8. You feel guilty about leaving your parents.

-As an adult, you might struggle with feelings of guilt when moving away or starting your own life.
-You’re acutely aware that you’re your parents’ only child, and the responsibility of being there for them can weigh heavily on you.
+As an adult, you might struggle with heavy feelings of guilt when you move away or start your own life.
+You’re acutely aware that you’re your parents’ only child, and the responsibility of being there for them as they age can weigh heavily on you.
+You don’t have a brother or sister to share the care or the emotional burden, so it all sits squarely with you.

 9. You sometimes wish for a sibling, even as an adult.

-While you’re used to being on your own, there are moments when you wish you had a sibling to share experiences with or to support you during tough times.
-This feeling can persist well into adulthood, especially during major life events.
+While you’re used to being on your own, there are moments when you wish you had a sibling to share the load.
+This is especially true during tough times or major life events, where having someone who “gets” your family’s specific brand of chaos would be a massive comfort.
+That feeling can persist well into adulthood, leaving you wondering what it would be like to have a lifelong teammate.

 10. You’re not used to hand-me-downs.

-The concept of hand-me-downs is foreign to you.
-Everything you had growing up was new and specifically for you.
-This might have made you less adaptable to using second-hand items or sharing possessions.
+The concept of hand-me-downs is completely foreign to you.
+Everything you had growing up was new and specifically for you, which is a luxury you probably didn’t even notice at the time.
+This might have made you a bit less adaptable when it comes to using second-hand items or sharing possessions later in life, simply because you never had to do it.

 11. You struggle with being the centre of attention.

-Growing up, you were often the focus in your family.
-As an adult, you might find this level of attention uncomfortable in larger social settings, preferring to blend in rather than stand out.
+Growing up, you were always the main focus in your family, but as an adult, you might find that level of attention quite uncomfortable.
+In larger social settings, you might prefer to blend in rather than stand out because the pressure of everyone’s eyes on you feels a bit too much like being back at the dinner table with your parents’ full focus on your every move.

 12. You have a hard time understanding sibling dynamics.

-As a child, you spent a lot of time around adults.
-This might have made you mature faster in some ways, but it could also mean you sometimes struggle to relate to peers who had different childhood experiences.
+As a child, you likely spent a lot of your time around adults, which probably made you mature faster in some ways.
+However, it can also mean you sometimes struggle to relate to peers who had very different, more child-centric experiences.
+You might have been the kid who preferred the grown-up table at parties, which can make you feel a bit out of sync with people your own age even now.

 14. You feel the need to be self-sufficient.

-You’ve always known that you’ll need to take care of yourself and potentially your parents in the future.
-This can create a strong drive for self-sufficiency, but also a lot of pressure to ensure you’re always capable of handling everything on your own.
+You’ve always known that you’ll need to take care of yourself and eventually, your parents.
+This creates a powerful drive for self-sufficiency, but it also piles on the pressure to ensure you’re always capable of handling everything.
+There’s no one else to step in if you drop the ball, so you feel like you have to be “on” and prepared for anything at all times.

 15. You sometimes feel like you missed out on the sibling experience.

-While you appreciate the benefits of being an only child, there are times when you feel a twinge of regret for not experiencing the unique bond of siblinghood.
-You might wonder how having a brother or sister would have shaped your personality and life experiences.
+While you appreciate the benefits of being an only child, there are times when you feel a twinge of regret for not experiencing the bond of siblinghood.
+You might wonder how having a brother or sister would have shaped your personality or changed the way you see the world.
+It’s a path you’ll never get to walk, and that can leave a bit of a lingering curiosity.

 16. You value your friendships intensely.

-Without siblings, your friends often take on a more significant role in your life.
-You might form very close, almost familial bonds with your friends, seeing them as the siblings you never had.
-This can lead to deep, lasting friendships, but also to heightened disappointment if these relationships don’t meet your expectations.
+Without siblings, your friends often take on a much more significant role in your life.
+You form very close, almost familial bonds with your mates, seeing them as the sisters or brothers you never had.
+This leads to deep, lasting friendships, but it can also lead to massive disappointment if they don’t treat the relationship with the same “family-level” intensity that you do.